ericbigpanda/docs.bigpanda.io/_integrations/cloudwatch.md

 Start by creating an app key for a CloudWatch account with the form below.
 Use a separate app key per each CloudWatch account you integrate.

-*Tip: if you have only one CloudWatch account, you might want to click on `Generate App Key` without giving a name).*
+*Tip: if you have only one CloudWatch account, you might want to click on `Generate App Key` without giving a name.*

 <!-- app-only-start -->
 <!-- include 'integrations/multiple/multiple' -->